yzernik/bitcoin-scodec/README.md

 resolvers += Resolver.bintrayRepo("floreslorca", "io")
 ```

-### Encode a Bitcoin message
+### Encode and Decode a Bitcoin message

-create a message codec
+create a message codec.
+This is your interface for encoding and decoding all bitcoin messages

 ```
 > import lktk.bmsg.structures.Message

-scala> val codec = Message.codec(0xD9B4BEF9L, 60002) // on the main network, using version 60002.
+scala> val codec = Message.codec(0xD9B4BEF9L, 70012) // on the main network, using version 70012.
 ```

 encode a ping message